 - Ensuring that you retain your best-performing employees by promoting key company incentives and values.
 This approach makes your employees more driven to advance and grow within the company and also adds value.

 - Helping your organization to reach targets and gain higher profits more easily because of increased workplace productivity.

 - Significantly reducing your time to hire as your employees can act as ambassadors for the company.
 As your strong brand empowers your employees, they will spread your positive company image and help you discover candidates faster.

 - Helping you save on recruiting time and resources.
 This occurs because your company image will have already been shaped by your employer branding strategy and shared via recruitment marketing approaches.

 - Reducing your cost per hire because, as mentioned, you are already promoting your brand.
 This means that you can spend less on sharing your business’ brand with each candidate individually.

 You can reap the rewards of these benefits, add to your company’s value, and save resources by using an employee value proposition.

 Employee value propositions and employer branding

-Employee value propositions are the cornerstones of employer branding, and your brand depends on a detailed employee value proposition (EVP).
+Employee value propositions (EVPs) are the cornerstones of employer branding.
+Therefore, the success of your branding efforts will largely depend on the extent to which you can develop a compelling employee value proposition (EVP).